viewi/docs/v2/09_assets/01_cssBundle.md

 # CSS bundle

-The `CssBundle` component is a special component that will help you with arranging your SCC styles.
+The `CssBundle` component is a special component that will help you with arranging your CSS styles.

 It includes features like code minification, purging unused CSS rules, combining files together, and rendering them inline.